Short-Term Disability (STD)

 Long-Term Disability

-You may continue your coverage for 6 months while on an approved leave of absence.
-When you return to active employment with NYS, you must notify the PEF Membership Benefits Program and request to reinstate your group LTD policy.
-You may contact the PEF Membership Benefits Program at: (518) 785-1900, ext.
+You may continue your coverage for six (6) months while on an approved leave of absence.
+The current contract specifically excludes disability caused by “war or act of war” and states that coverage will be terminated on the date you cease to be in an eligible class including leave for military service.
+If your leave extends beyond six (6) months, when you return to active employment with NYS, you must notify PEF MBP and request to reinstate your group LTD coverage.
+You may contact PEF MBP at: (800) 767-1840, or (518) 785-1900, ext.
 243, opt.
-2, or (800) 767-1840.
-To maintain your voluntary insurance benefits while on Military Leave, complete the application.
+2. To maintain your voluntary insurance benefits while on Military Leave, complete the application accessible below.